heygautam2001/QSpiders/java.md

       - Rules of identifiers
         1. Cannot be started with number.
         2. Only '$' and '_' are used as a special character apart from these no special character can be used in an identifier.
-        3. Spaces is not allowed in an identifier.
+        3. Spaces is not allowed in an identifier .
         4. Keyword cannot be used as an identifier.

       - Conventions